 Digital Textuality and Tools

-A HASTAC Scholars Discussion Forum, starting Monday, March 9 at www.hastac.org
+A HASTAC Scholars Discussion Forum, open now at

 The Global Middle Ages Project (GMAP), spearheaded by Geraldine Heng and Susan Noakes, is an effort to bring together scholars from many disciplines to see what insights and visions of the medieval world appear when collaboration and interconnection become key.
 One important facet of GMAP is the search to develop revolutionary tools to provide scholars, teachers, and students better access to artifacts such as digitized manuscripts.
 In this respect, it is one of many current efforts to make classical, medieval and other rare manuscripts available to a wider audience.
 These efforts confront multiple challenges, such as securing funding, finding effective and helpful ways to deploy new technologies, and publicizing their work widely, among others.